mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 ### Show Postfix log file using command line

 1. Open the Terminal.app (Applications/Utilities)
-2. Enter the following prompt and hit Enter
+2. Enter the following prompt and hit enter
    `tail -f /private/var/log/mail.log`
 3. You can now read the Postfix log file within the Terminal.
 The log file keeps updating as new entries apply.
 4. Press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the process.